bartificer/programming-by-stealth/docs/pbs129-eslint.md

 ./node_modules/.bin/eslint --init
 ```

 You will be asked several questions.

-The first question is what you would like ESLint to do.
+* The first question is what you would like ESLint to do.
 You can go all in by selecting the last option `To check syntax, find problems, and enforce code style`.
-The next question is about the type of modules you use.
+* The next question is about the type of modules you use.
 The default `JavaScript modules (import/export)` is fine.
-The project doesn't use any of the popular frameworks, so select `None of these` on the next question.
-The project also doesn't use TypeScript, so the default is correct too.
-This is a NodeJS project, so select `Node` for where the code runs.
+* Next you'll be asked if you want either the React or Vue.js framework, but this project doesn't use any of these popular frameworks, so select `None of these` on the next question.
+* The project also doesn't use TypeScript, so the default is correct too.
+* This is a NodeJS project, so select `Node` for where the code runs, rather than in the browser.
-The next question is about the style guide to use.
-Select `Use a popular style guide`.
-For now we will use `Standard`.
+* The next question is about the style guide to use.
+Select `Use a popular style guide` and then select `Standard`.
-Next, in what format do you want your configuration written.
-I chose `JavaScript`.
+* Next, you'll be asked in what format do you want your configuration written.
+I chose `JavaScript` but you could also choose `.json`.
-ESLint asks if it can install more packages, because the chosen configuration depends on it.
+* ESLint will then ask if it can install more packages, because the chosen configuration depends on it.
 Just select the default answer `Yes`.

-The result of this command is a `.eslintrc.js` configuration file.
+The result of this initialization command should be the creation of a `.eslintrc.js` configuration file.
 In my case I got an error and no eslintrc file, so I just ran the command again with the same answers and this time all went fine and the file was created.

 This is the content of my `.eslintrc.js`.
 ```javascript